-School of Counseling students are also required to meet with their advisors before matriculating and have their Program of Study approved.
+School of Counseling students are also required to meet with their advisors each fall and spring semester to review their Program of Study.
 If a student does not take care of this, the student will be prevented from registering for future semesters.
 The final Program of Study is approved by the student's advisor.
-For all subsequent registrations, students will be able to register themselves, once the student has cleared all appropriate holds from their accounts.
-All ISW students and non-degree students will pre-register via CAMS.
+For all subsequent registrations, students will be able to register themselves, once the student has met with his or her advisor and cleared all appropriate holds from his/her account.
+All ISW students and non-degree students will preregister via CAMS.
 Their usernames and passwords will be assigned by the Records Office.
 Records Office staff will discuss with students any holds that are on their account.

-Students who are not officially registered on the first day of the semester due to account hold obligations will be assessed a late registration fee of \$50.
+Students who are not officially registered on the first day of the semester due to account hold obligations will be charged a late registration fee of \$50.
 If students need to drop pre-registered classes, they must contact the Records Office in writing once online registration has closed.

-Pre-registration for Continuing Students
+• Pre-registration for Continuing Students

-Continuing students (students who have been at Richmont for at least one semester) are able to register themselves once registration opens every semester unless it is noted that they must meet with their advisor or have other holds.
+Continuing students (students who have been at Richmont for at least one semester) are able to register themselves once registration opens every semester, unless they have not met with their advisor or have other holds.
 Continuing students must clear financial and all other holds every semester in order to register for future semesters.

-Waitlist Procedures
+• Waitlist Procedures